frli8848/DREAM/INSTALLATION.md

 DREAM/build $ make -j8
 ```

-Finally, set the `PYTHONPATH` to your build folder (see the corresponding section below) and run the tests
+Finally, set the `PYTHONPATH` to your `build/python` folder (see the corresponding section below) and run the tests
 using, for  example:
 ```
 $ cd DREAM/python/tests